-How to: Add ASP.NET Web Pages to a Web Project
+How to: Add ASP.NET Web Pages to a Web Site

-You can add new and existing Web pages to a Web project.
-For information about creating an ASP.NET Web project, see How to: Create File System Web Site Projects or How to: Create New Web Application Projects.
+You can add new and existing Web pages to a Web site.
+For information about creating an ASP.NET Web site, see How to: Create File System Web Sites.

-Web site projects in Visual Studio are directory based.
-When you open a Web site project, Visual Studio treats all of the files in the folder you open — whether the files are in the file system, in an Internet Information Services (IIS) application, or on an FTP site — as part of the same Web site.
-For Web application projects, the project file (.csproj or .vbproj) determines whether a file is included in the project or not.
-The procedures in this topic will work for both project types.
+Web sites in Visual Studio are directory based.
+When you open a Web site, Visual Studio treats all of the files in the folder you open — whether the files are in the file system, in an Internet Information Services (IIS) application, or on an FTP site — as part of the same Web site.

 To add a new ASP.NET Web page to a Web site

 In Solution Explorer, right-click the project name, and then click Add New Item.

 In the Add New Item dialog box, under Visual Studio installed templates, click Web Form.

 In the Language list, select the programming language that you want to use for the new Web page.

 You can create pages with different programming languages in the same Web site.

 If you want the code for the page to be in a separate file, be sure that the Place code in separate file check box is selected.
 If you want to keep the code and markup in the same file, clear this check box.